Cyberkurb/convert_to_pfx_godaddycert/README.md

-# Converting a Godaddy Security Certificate to PFX form IIS Download
+# Converting a Godaddy Security Certificate to PFX from IIS Download
 Converting a GoDaddy Security certificate to a PFX for a Windows Machine using openssl

 <ol>